szarroug3/recipes/recipes/meals/creamy_lemon_butter_chicken_with_parmesan_zucchini_rounds_and_scallion_couscous.md

 #### Make Scallion Couscous:
 1. While chicken cooks, heat a drizzle of oil in a small pot over medium-high heat.
 Add scallion whites; cook until softened, 1 minute.
 2. Add couscous; stir until toasted, 30 seconds.
-3. Stir in 3/4 cup water (11/2 cups for 4 servings), half the stock concentrates (you’ll use the rest in the next step), and a pinch of salt.
+3. Stir in 3/4 cup water (11/2 cups for 4 servings), half the stock concentrates (you'll use the rest in the next step), and a pinch of salt.
 Cover and bring to a boil, then reduce heat to low.
 Cook until couscous is tender, 6-8 minutes.
 4. Keep covered off heat until ready to serve.

 #### Broil Zucchini & Make Sauce: